Health Informatics and E-Health

 - Health information workforce faces drastic shortfall in supply: summit

 - The woes and goes of health information workforce supply

 Health information management is central to the provision of effective and efficient health care, with information and communication technologies being increasingly the tools of choice.
 Used wisely these tools can facilitate the delivery of more effective, more efficient and more patient-oriented health care.
 Used badly they may waste time and money, create inefficiencies, and dehumanise our interactions with each other.
-Health workers who understand and are able to utilise health informatics tools and applications will be more able to influence their use in practice and thereby ensure that they contribute to, rather than detract from health care
+Health workers who understand and are able to utilise health informatics tools and applications will be more able to influence their use in practice and thereby ensure that they contribute to, rather than detract from health care.

 Health informatics is a discipline and profession in its own right.
-The health informatics professional works with a wide range of people, including consumers, health professionals, administrators, information technology professionals and vendors, in many instances playing a pivotal role as information systems are developed, implemented and maintained.
+The health informatics professional works with a wide range of people, including consumers, health professionals, administrators, information technology professionals and vendors, in many instances playing a pivotal role as health information systems are developed, implemented and maintained.
 The health informatics professional therefore needs broad skills and knowledge which incorporates principals and applications of the information management, and an understanding of organisational culture, change management and innovation diffusion.
-The program at UTas offers students the opportunity to develop these skills and knowledge, with a particular emphasis on the people aspects of health information management.
+The program at the University of Tasmania offers students the opportunity to develop these skills and knowledge, with a particular emphasis on the people aspects of health information management.